architolk/Linked-Data-Theatre/BUILD.md

 To build the java source code perform the following steps (only ones):

 1. Go to \license-builder and execute: `mvn clean install`
+2. Go to \orbeon and execute `mvn clean package`
-2. Go to \processors and install the orbeon.jar in your local maven repository by executing: `maven-install-orbeon-jar.bat`.
+3. Go to \processors and install the orbeon.jar in your local maven repository by executing: `maven-install-orbeon-jar.bat`.
-3. Go to \processors and execute `mvn clean install`
+4. Go to \processors and execute `mvn clean install`

 ### Virtuoso stored procedures
 No build is needed for the virtuoso stored procedures.